jnicolson/gerbmerge/README.md

   6. Accept aperture macro parameters and operators

 ## Credits
 Thanks to Jace Browning for major contributions to this code.
 This help file is based on a template for the help file for mxTools by [M.A.
 Lemburg](http://starship.python.net/crew/lemburg).
-This software was created with <A HREF="http://www.vim.org/">VIM</A>; thanks to the authors of this program and special thanks for the Python syntax support.
+This software was created with [VIM](http://www.vim.org/); thanks to the authors of this program and special thanks for the Python syntax support.
 Thanks to M.A.
-Lemburg for his <A HREF="http://www.egenix.com/files/python/eGenix-mx-Extensions.html">mxBase</A> package, Mike Fletcher for his <A HREF="http://simpleparse.sourceforge.net">SimpleParse</A> package, and the authors of <A HREF="http://gerbv.sourceforge.net">gerbv</A>, a great Gerber file viewer for Linux/Mac OS X, and, of course, to the <A HREF="http://www.python.org">Python</A> developers and support community.
+Lemburg for his [mxBase](http://www.egenix.com/files/python/eGenix-mx-Extensions.html) package, Mike Fletcher for his [SimpleParse](http://simpleparse.sourceforge.net) package, and the authors of [gerbv](http://gerbv.sourceforge.net), a great Gerber file viewer for Linux/Mac OS X, and, of course, to the [Python](http://www.python.org) developers and support community.

 Thanks to Joe Pighetti for making me start writing this program, and to the Grand Valley State University Firefighting Robot Team for making me finish it.